Arnav3241/Jarvis-v13/Readme.md

 # Project Jarvis
 AI automation is 💖

+Our Slogan: Do not touch your computer for silly things and be productive!

 Say Hi to Jarvis, Your very own personal Ai assistant!
 Jarvis simplifies coding, web searches, and home automation with a touch of personality.
 Integrated with Arduino, Jarvis is your tech-savvy ally.
 Explore its capabilities seamlessly through a sleek and intuitive interface.
 Your efficient, AI-driven sidekick for a smarter, connected lifestyle.

 ## Here are some GUI snippits